Ted Richards: AFL career

 In 2009, he suffered a punctured lung and broken ribs when he collided with Brendan Fevola in the final 30 seconds of the loss against Carlton at Etihad Stadium.
 He missed the rest of the season as a result, while Sydney missed the finals for the first time in seven years.
 He also was forced to travel back to Sydney by road.

 The following year Richards initially looked like he would struggle to win a consistent spot in the senior team.
 However an injury to Craig Bolton provided a spot for him.
 His season was capped off with the Best Clubman Award.
 At the end of the year he completed a Bachelor of Commerce degree at the University of New South Wales, and combined with his football career at the Sydney Swans he now works part-time in the banking industry whilst studying for a Master of Finance degree.

 After a particularly strong end to the 2010 season, he continued to play consistent football throughout the following season.
 He became the clubs undisputed best defender and would take on the top forwards around the AFL every week, rarely being beaten.

-Richards continued on his upward climb throughout the 2012 season; he was selected in the All-Australian team and was an integral part in Sydney winning the 2012 AFL Grand Final.
+Richards continued on his upward climb throughout the 2012 season; he was selected in the All-Australian team and was an integral part in Sydney winning the 2012 AFL Grand Final, during which he kept Lance Franklin to three goals, despite being hampered by an ankle injury.
 He established himself as one of the best defenders in the competition and finished second in the Bob Skilton Medal.

 He retired at the end of the 2016 AFL season.

-Education and Finance
+Education and finance

+Richards grew up in Sandringham and completed his secondary school education in 2000 at Xavier College in Kew.
+From years 5-8 he attended Xavier’s Kostka Hall junior campus in Brighton.

 While playing for the Swans, Richards completed a Bachelor of Commerce at the University of NSW and a Master of Applied Finance at Kaplan Professional, completing internships with Citigroup and Airlie Funds Management alongside stockpicker John Sevior.
 Via his podcast "The Richards Report", Ted regularly discusses finance and investing themes with notable Australian influencers.
 The show has been a finalist at The Australian Podcast awards on multiple occasions.

 He credits his interest in finance to the book "One Up on Wall Street" by Peter Lynch, which he received as a gift from his father at age 17.